Fieldwork

 Khalkha Mongolian

 Since 2020, I have been working with speakers of Khalkha Mongolian, the standardised variety of Mongolian spoken in Mongolia.
-My current dissertation research focuses on morphosyntactic properties of (nominalised) embedded clauses in Khalkha, and the insights they provide as to the interactions between nominal and clausal structure, the relationship between case and agreement, and differential subject marking.

 Freshly made guurml boortsg in Bulgan-sum, Khovd province, Mongolia